 Leave the screen by closing the browser window.

-Assign the activity type PERS### as well to your cost center ENGR-### and enter activity prices.
+Assign the activity type PER### as well to your cost center ENGR-### and enter activity prices.
 You do both by using the appropriate transactional app in your SAP Fiori Launchpad.
 Search with the search tool for Edit prices for activity types.

 Use the following data: